 - Teacher Demographics This is optional and not used in data analysis but contains some background information about the school and the teacher's educational background. - Post Lesson Questions The teacher can fill out these questions after the lesson has been taught and the observation has been completed.
 This set of questions can be answered from within Settings or from the Qualitative/Quantitative Analysis screen.
 The Post-Lesson questions include: - Tell me about today's lesson.
 Probe: What went well?
 Probe: What needed to be improved?
-Probe: What would you change if you taught this lesson over again?
+Probe: If you taught this lesson over again, what would you change?
 Why? - o What do you think students learned from today's lesson? - What evidence do you have of this learning? - What evidence do you have that learners of all ability levels were engaged in this lesson? - Based on what happened in today's class, are you planning to make any changes to the next lesson?
-If so, what are these changes? - What is the next step for this class in this unit? - Summative Forms The summative forms function allows the observer and team members to provide summative remarks, feedback, or complete scoring using standard forms designed by SMT or userdesigned, fillable pdf forms.
+If so, what are these changes? - What is the next step for this class in this unit? - Summative Forms The summative forms function is designed to allow the observer and team members to provide summative remarks, provide feedback, or complete scoring using standard forms designed by SMT, or user-designed, fillable pdf forms.
 Up to three different forms could be used and included for each observation.
 Once filled out and uploaded to SMT, any observation team member can fill them out or view them via the Expanded Dashboard or the Team Table.

-Summative Forms: Single User vs. Groups - With a single user plan, each user decides which Summative Form(s) they wish to use for a lesson observation they establish.
-The group administrator determines which forms the group can access and uses for observations with a group plan.
+Summative Forms: Single User vs. Groups - With a single user plan, each individual user decides which Summative Form(s) they wish to use for a lesson observation they establish.
+The group administrator determines which forms the group has access to and uses for observations with a group plan.